 Anemia and Kidney Disease

 Anemia is a health problem that affects your blood.
-Normally, the kidneys send out a signal (erythropoietin) that tells your body when to make new red blood cells.
-But if you have kidney disease, your kidneys may not be able to send this signal.
-Use this handout to help you understand anemia and the medication that can help control it.
+Normally, the kidneys make a protein (erythropoietin) that tells your body when to make new red blood cells.
+But if you have kidney disease, your kidneys may not be able to make enough of this protein.
+Another cause for anemia in kidney disease is iron deficiency.
+Iron is important in the process of manufacturing red blood cells.
+It is necessary to replace iron before using medications such as epoetin alfa injections.
+Use this handout to help you understand anemia and the medications that can help control it.

 Anemia occurs when your blood does not have enough red cells in it.
 Then your blood can’t carry as much oxygen to your body.
 As a result, all your organs are running on too little fuel.
-Red blood cells make up 35 to 45 percent of normal blood.
+Red blood cells make up 35% to 45% of normal blood.
 If you have anemia, your red cell count (hematocrit) is below 35.

 Talk with your health care provider if you have any of these signs:

 Feeling dizzy or lightheaded

 If you’re at risk for anemia, you may be given a medication called epoetin alfa (sometimes called EPO).
 EPO is a manmade version of erythropoietin.
 EPO controls anemia by signaling your body to make red blood cells.
 Most people who take EPO feel better and become more active.
 Your doctor can also check the blood levels of iron.
 Iron is the raw material that helps EPO increase the red blood cells.
 In some cases, you may need additional nutrients, like vitamins and minerals, to help improve your anemia.

 How EPO and iron are used